Develop with GraphQL

 }

-Query and response in GraphiQL.
+Query and response in the GraphQL Explorer

 Using the RESTful API for this scenario would lead to a lot of overfetching of unnecessary fields.
 Here we can see that we only receive the data that we requested.
 Isn’t it great?